Carol Bennett

-Carol Bennett (born 1954), is a Hawaii based painter and glass artist.
+Carol Bennett (born 1954) is an American painter and glass artist based in Hawaii.

 Early life

 Bennett was born in Los Angeles, California.
 She received a Bachelor of Arts (B.A) from the University of California, Santa Barbara, College of Creative Studies in 1974 and another B.A. from the Art Center College of Design in 1978.
 Since 1990, she has lived in Kauai.

-Public Art
+Public art

 Her artworks in public places include: